5 Facebook Marketing Mistakes You Need to Stop

 The best thing about digital marketing and the many online marketing tools that enhance it is the ability to track the intricacies of your performance.
 If you’re going to keep getting better at Facebook marketing, you’ll need to continuously track your results – whether they be wins or fails.

-With changing algorithms and a highly-competitive landscape, Facebook marketing is something you’ll need to really work on.
+With changing algorithms and a highly-competitive landscape, Facebook marketing is something you’ll need to work on.
 You probably won’t get it right the first time, but learning from your mistakes and identifying mistakes you consistently commit is always a step in the right direction.
-Make sure you keep an eye on your past performances and allow them to guide the steps you take in the future.
+Make sure you keep an eye on your past performances and allow them to guide the actions you take in the future.